Pfluke/The_Move/firebase-documentation.md

 1. Go to google drive, and get the file named serviceKeyAccount.json
 2. Add this to your "the-move" folder
-3. Double check that in VSCode it appears right below server.js
+3. Double check that in VSCode serviceKeyAccount.json appears right below server.js
 4. Install Dependencies
 Ensure you have Node.js and npm installed, then install the required packages in the server directory:
 **npm install express socket.io firebase-admin**